bytecodealliance/wasm-micro-runtime/doc/build_wamr.md

          -DWAMR_DISABLE_HW_BOUND_CHECK=1
 ````

-Note that WASI will be disabled until further work is done towards MinGW support.
+Note that WASI will be disabled until further work is done towards full MinGW support.

 - uvwasi not building out of the box, though it reportedly supports MinGW.
 - Failing compilation of assembler files, the C version of `invokeNative()` will